-This group meets on monthly on the main campus.
+This group meets on monthly on the main campus or via Zoom.
 To subscribe to the mailing list for this group, please visit http://mailman.yale.edu/mailman/listinfo/techethics.

 The Technology and Ethics study group examines crucial societal, ethical, and public policy questions arising from the adoption of new technologies.
 Areas of interest include the benefits and ethical challenges posed by genomics, synthetic biology and artificial life, nanotechnology, neuropharmacology, neuroprosthetics and bionics, stem cell research, telemedicine, radical life extension, cryonics, information technology, virtual reality and augmented reality, ubiquitous and pervasive computing, and artificial intelligence.

 The group has considered what defines being “human” or “intelligent”; moral responsibility for those who design, develop, and deploy new technologies; changes in how society will function under the impact of new technologies; risk assessment; the ramifications of bodily, mental, social, and physical enhancements; and whether computers and robots can be intelligent, show emotions, be conscious, be alive, or make moral decisions.
 Indeed, the Technology and Ethics working group was seminal in the development of the new field of research known as machine ethics.

 The membership of the group is eclectic, and in addition to faculty and students at Yale, includes faculty and professionals from throughout the region.
 The group has served to enrich the expertise of members who have developed reputations as authorities in medical informatics, research ethics, machine ethics, and the ethical challenges of technologies that enhance human faculties.
 At least three courses taught at Yale have been inspired by the group, as well as a yearly seminar on Technology and Ethics for interns of the Interdisciplinary Center for Bioethics’ internationally recognized summer program.